If you have Essentials edition, upgrade to Enterprise to get this service.

-Once Google Hangouts chat is enabled and your users opt in, refer to the Hangouts Help Center for instructions to start chatting.
+Once chat in classic Hangouts is enabled and your users opt in, refer to the classic Hangouts Help Center for instructions to start chatting.

-Here are some additional things that users in your organization might find important:Can I use Hangouts with my edition of G Suite?
+Here are some additional things that users in your organization might find important:How can I tell if co-workers are available?

-You can tell that someone is available on Hangouts by the green dot on their profile picture.
-These people will be notified about new messages or video call invitations immediately.
-You can also see when someone was last seen on Hangouts if they have the setting turned on.
+You can tell that someone is available on classic Hangouts by the green dot on their profile picture.
+These people will be notified about new messages immediately.
+You can also see when someone was last seen on classic Hangouts if they have the setting turned on.
 It'll show the timestamp of when they were last seen, like "15m ago," or "yesterday."
 Learn more at the following links:

 Yes, you can add a custom status message that appears next to your name.
 Use it to let your co-workers know when you are available, or if you're busy or not in town.
 Learn more.

-Green presence indicators, like a circle next to a person’s profile picture in the Hangouts list or a green chat icon on mobile, mean that a person is signed in and available to chat.
-If there isn’t a circle next to their profile picture or their chat icon is gray, the person might be idle, have Snooze Notifications enabled, or not be available to chat.
+Green presence indicators, like a circle next to a person’s profile picture in the classic Hangouts list or a green chat icon on mobile, mean that a person is signed in and available to chat.
+If there isn’t a circle next to their profile picture or their chat icon is gray, the person might be idle, have muted their notifications, or not be available to chat.

 Only for group conversations (more than 2 people).
-Anyone who is not using Hangouts will be unable to participate in a Hangouts conversation.
-If users in a group Hangout invite someone who is using Google Chat, Google Talk, or a third-party chat app, the person will be unable to join.
+Anyone who is not using classic Hangouts will be unable to participate in a conversation.
+If users in a group chat invite someone who is using Google Chat or a third-party chat app, the person won't be able to join.

-Hangouts currently supports 1-on-1 chat with third-party clients.
-Hangouts does not support the XMPP standard, including XMPP federation.
-However, third-party chat clients can continue to connect to the Google Talk network and also communicate in 1-on-1 chats with Hangouts through the Google Talk network.
+Classic Hangouts currently supports 1-on-1 chat with third-party clients.
+Classic Hangouts does not support the XMPP standard, including XMPP federation.
+However, third-party chat clients can continue to connect to the Google Talk network and also communicate in 1-on-1 chats with classic Hangouts through the Google Talk network.

 Not at this time.